-The full score of Mendelssohn’s First Symphony, which the composer presented to the Society after giving the work’s premiere with them in 1829, is outstanding among the autograph manuscripts, but the collection also includes autographs by such lesser known nineteenth-century composers as Ignaz Pleyel, Cherubini, Sigismund Neukomm, Spohr, Cipriani Potter and William Sterndale Bennett.
+The full score of Mendelssohn’s First Symphony, which the composer presented to the Society after giving the work’s premiere with us in 1829, is outstanding among the autograph manuscripts, but the collection also includes autographs by such lesser known nineteenth-century composers as Ignaz Pleyel, Sigismund Neukomm, Cipriani Potter as well as Luigi Cherubini, Louis Spohr and William Sterndale Bennett.

-This category is best exemplified by the score of the Ninth Symphony sent by Beethoven to the Society in 1824: it carries his autograph dedication to the society and the copyists’ work is liberally corrected in his hand throughout.
+Central among these jewels is the score of the Ninth Symphony sent by Beethoven himself to the Society in 1824: it carries his autograph dedication to the society and the copyists’ work is liberally corrected in his hand throughout.

 The remainder of the scores, the largest number, are contemporary copies prepared for use at the Society’s concerts.
-The scores in this category have great importance as a record of repertory and performance practice, giving the variant texts performed at the time and often including the markings of the conductors of these early performances.
+The scores in this category have great importance as a record of repertory and performance practice, giving the variant texts performed at the time, and often including the markings of the conductors for these early performances.

-For much of the nineteenth century the library was used more widely than for the Society’s own concerts; as a result of consultation by, and loans to, outside musicians it played a direct role in the development of the repertory generally in Britain.
+For much of the 19th Century, this library of scores was used more widely than for the Society’s own concerts; as a result of consultation by, and loans to, other musicians it played a direct role in the development of the classical repertory generally in Britain.